NodeBB/docs/src/docs/activitypub/visibility.md

 ## Public content

-When public content is received by NodeBB, it is parsed into a post object, and slotted into an existing topic if available, creating a new topic if not.
+When public content is received by NodeBB, **it is parsed into a post object**, and slotted into an existing topic if available, creating a new topic if not.

 NodeBB will attempt to backfill a topic with additional replies if available, and will attempt to traverse up the reply chain otherwise.